SAFE-Stack/docs/docs/recipes/ui/remove-bulma.md

 # How do I remove Bulma from a SAFE project?

-1. Remove / replace all the references to Bulma in the code.
+1. Remove / replace all the references to Bulma in fsharp code

+1. Remove any stylesheet links to Bulma which may exist in the `index.html` page, or in other html pages.

-2. Optional: If using Paket make sure Fable.Core is pinned.
+1. Optional: If using Paket make sure Fable.Core is pinned.

     Edit `paket.dependencies`, set `Fable.Core < 4` - Fable 4 is not yet supported by SAFE.